JohanssonRein/JohanssonRein.github.io/_pages/about.md

 ## Ungoing Projects:

 * Imbalanced Classification: (Independent study project supervised by Professor Abbas Khalili)
+* Project report: [Imbalanced Classification and Sparsity](/files/480_report.pdf) (Last updated: Feb 5th, 2026).
+Plan for next week: Random Forests, K-th Nearest Neighbors, Gradient Boost Trees, and the probabilistic theories of tree-based algorithms.

 <div style="text-align: center;">
   <img src="/images/carthousing.png" alt="Winter Break" width="800">
   <p><em>This figures shows a spatial classification of housing prices in California.
 Houses are classified into different price ranges ($\exp(\text{value})$ based on spatial information (latitute and longitude ).
 This is a decision tree structure and the CART (Classification and Regression Trees) algorithm is being used.
-For details, see [Imbalanced Classification and Sparsity](/files/480_report.pdf), Chapter 3, for more details.</em></p>
+For details, see my written report, Chapter 3.</em></p>
 </div>

 * Spatial Statistics: Directed Reading Program, Supervised by Peiyuan Huang, PhD in Statistics.